pramodnagare/Applied-Learning/AWS Customer Review Analysis/README.md

 Amazon Customer Reviews Analytics

 ### Description:
 This project aimed to develope a data analytics dashboards for Amazon Customer Review Dataset.
 This is an extension to the project GCP Data Analytics Piepline.
-It considers the data is avaiable on GCP big-query for instance and then can be queried and visualize using GCP big-query and data explorer.
+It considers the data is avaiable on GCP big-query for instance and then can be queried and visualize using GCP big-query and data studio.
 We can connect big query database to other analytical tools such as Tableau, Power BI, Microstrategy, Excel, Looker and so on.

 ### Tags: